 I didn't mind at all!
 It was the perfect tribute to Frida and with the floral attire I was in, it actually looked pretty good I think!
 It also made the photos look even more artistic and it made me feel much more like Frida.

+We noticed you do singing and acting - please tell us more!
 I do indeed!
 Performing arts is one of the most important things in my life and I live for performing!
 I recently finished a tour around Liverpool of a stage production of the hit TV show 'Glee' and a few days ago I performed in St George's Hall for the Liverpool Shakespeare Festival.
 However over the years, thanks to the fabulous opportunities given to me by such amazing projects around the city, I've been given the chance to perform with people such as Paul McCartney and Hayley Westenra!
 My biggest passion in life is music and when I get on stage I feel like I really come alive.
 I love changing characters throughout performances and of course I adore all the costumes too!
 I'd really love to make a career of singing and acting because I believe if I were to be successful in a job I loved, it'd never truly feel like 'work' for me.